CarVac/3dPrintingGuide/Motion/StepperMotors.md

 I don't know what actually goes into mitigating noise and vibrations in the motors themselves, so suffice it to say: ask people about the motors you are planning on buying and get ones with a track record for being good.

 Or go out on a limb and try various ones yourself.

+Note that different printers behave differently with different motors.
+This depends on the belt lengths and belt stiffnesses.

 ## Heat Resistance and Dissipation